Patient Care Technician

 The PCT training is currently being delivered in a hybrid format.
 Students will need the following technology to participate in the program.

-- Webcam and microphone.
+- External keyboard, webcam, and microphone.

 - Reliable, high-speed internet connection.